openharmony/docs/en/application-dev/reference/apis-ability-kit/js-apis-inner-application-EmbeddableUIAbilityContext.md

 }
 ```

-## UIAbilityContext.requestDialogService
+## EmbeddableUIAbilityContext.requestDialogService

 requestDialogService(want: Want, result: AsyncCallback&lt;dialogRequest.RequestResult&gt;): void

 Starts a ServiceExtensionAbility that supports modal dialog boxes.
 After the ServiceExtensionAbility is started, the application displays a modal dialog box.
 You can call [setRequestResult](js-apis-app-ability-dialogRequest.md#requestcallbacksetrequestresult) to obtain the result.
+This API uses an asynchronous callback to return the result.

 Observe the following when using this API:
  - If an application running in the background needs to call this API to start an ability, it must have the **ohos.permission.START_ABILITIES_FROM_BACKGROUND** permission.